At Crampton Primary School, we believe that our children are individuals who deserve the highest standards of care and attention.

 We have one Reception Class per school year with a maximum of 30 children.

 A Nursery Nurse and Teaching Assistant are based in the class, who work alongside the class teacher.
 The children are supervised at all times including when in the lunch hall and during their lunchtime play.

 The Reception has its own dedicated cloakroom and toilets; the children also have their own outside play area, as well as being given occasional supervised access to the main playground

 We believe it is really important to give your child time to settle into their new school, introduce them to new routines and meet new people.
-To do this we stagger the children for their first week only (Reception Class do not start on the same dates as the main school in September).
+To do this we stagger the children for their first week only

 What and how the children learn in Reception Class is based on a range of learning experiences designed for our youngest children.
 The Early Years Foundation Stage Curriculum (EYFS) starts from birth and continues to the end of Reception Class.

 At Crampton the indoor and outdoor spaces are organised to allow children to move around, to work on the floor and on table tops individually and in small or larger groups.